 - Most common isotopes: Nitrogen-14 (Abundance: 99.63 percent)

-Nitrogen was discovered in 1772 by chemist and physician Daniel Rutherford, when the scientist removed oxygen and carbon dioxide from air, demonstrating that the residual gas would not support living organisms or combustion, according to the Los Alamos National Laboratory.
+Nitrogen was discovered in 1772 by chemist and physician Daniel Rutherford, when he removed oxygen and carbon dioxide from air, demonstrating that the residual gas would not support living organisms or combustion, according to the Los Alamos National Laboratory.
 Other scientists, including Carl Wilhelm Scheele and Joseph Priestly, were working on the same problem, and called nitrogen "burnt" air, or air without oxygen.
 In 1786, Antoine Laurent de Lavoisier, called nitrogen "azote," which means "lifeless."
 This was based on the observation that it is the part of air cannot support life on its own.